 Platform Architecture

-14. Keycloak: An open-source identity and access management solution used for authentication and authorization.
+- Keycloak: An open-source identity and access management (IAM) solution used for authentication and user federation.
+Keycloak ensures secure user login, token-based authentication, and single sign-on (SSO) support.

 Architecture Overview